 Tracks: FDA, Marketing, Legal

-Cannabidiol (CBD) remains in the news, especially since FDA's January 26th announcement that existing regulatory frameworks for foods and supplements are not appropriate for CBD, and that the FDA will work with Congress on a path forward.
-Despite this, CBD and other cannabinoids continue to be used in foods and supplements.
+Hemp-derived products seem to be more popular than ever.
 Find out why cannabinoid-infused products could hold both promise and peril, what we know about the science behind the hype, and what remains to be seen.
 Learn about the confusing legal and regulatory framework surrounding hemp-derived products, when and how the federal landscape in this area might change (including an update on the Farm Bill and its potential implications for the space), and the rules of the road about adding cannabinoids to food products.

 empty box